NCBI-Hackathons/PubCode/README.md

 ---

-## Viewing how a group of software compares over time
+## Viewing how a group of software impact compares over time

+Another group recently has developed the u-Index of a similar metric comparing software impact over time under the argument that success is directly proportional to the ratio of usage citations to awareness citations, and indirectly proportional to the number of years since the code was published Callahan et al. (2018).
+An index like this would complement the other features of PubCode very well.

-A recent article indexing software impact over time using u-Index showed line plots that were static and could be difficult to zoom into the details.
+As part of their communication to users about how different software within a cluster were having impact over time, they showed line plots that were static and could be difficult to zoom into the details.

 [<img src="img/Figure2B-UIndex.jpg">](site.link)

 We recreated similar plots demonstrating software impact over time using interactive line plots that allow users to hover and retrieve information as well as zooming and panning functionality.
+In the first plot below, we are looking at Bowtie and 19 other alignment software to examine how their citation count has changed over each year.
+We see that Bowtie is still the most popular, but that its popularity in terms of citations has reached a plateau.
+In the second plot below, we look at four example softwares with u-Index over time.

 https://github.com/NCBI-Hackathons/PubCode/blob/master/TestCode/ExampleInteractiveLinesPlots.html